Oil tumbles, stocks gain on US-Iran deal hopes

 YEN SQUEEZED, KIWI ATTEMPTS LIFTOFF

-In currency markets, the yen remained under pressure after sliding back towards levels that previously prompted suspected intervention.
-At 159.285 per dollar, it was still just shy of the 160 level seen as a line in the sand for policymakers.
+The yen remained under pressure after sliding back towards levels that previously prompted suspected intervention.
+At 159.275 per dollar, it was still just shy of the 160 level seen as a line in the sand for policymakers.
+Japanese authorities spent 11.7 trillion yen ($73.5 billion) on currency intervention between April 28 and May 27, the Ministry of Finance said on Friday, a fraction of its $1 trillion war chest.

 The New Zealand dollar has been a major mover this week, rising about 2% against the U.S currency after the Reserve Bank of New Zealand held rates steady on Wednesday but delivered a more-hawkish-than-expected outlook.

 (Reporting by Iain Withers in London and Tom Westbrook in Singapore.
-Editing by John Mair and Mark Potter)
+Editing by Mark Potter, Kirsten Donovan)